amaiya/ktrain/examples/README.md

   - [Text Summarization](#bart):  an example of text summarization using a pretrained BART model
   - [Open-Domain Question-Answering](#textqa):  ask questions to a large text corpus and receive exact candidate answers
   - [Zero-Shot Learning](#zsl):  classify documents by user-supplied topics **without** any training examples
+  - [Language Translation](#translation): an example of language translation using pretrained MarianMT models
 - `vision`:
   - [image classification](#imageclass):  models for image datasetsimage classification examples using various models and datasets
   - [image regression](#imageregression): example of predicting numerical values purely from images/photos